HestHub/nix-config/blog.md

 - users

-and then we have the three main domains that will add software to our system:
+And then we have the three main domains that will add software to our system:

-#### systempackages
+#### system packages

 ```
 environment.systemPackages = with pkgs; [